-I like eating Irish nachos with a cheesy bacon layer on top to create the buttery, smoky, yeasty taste that is hard to find in other dishes.
+I like eating these scrumptious foods from Ireland with a cheesy bacon layer on top to create the buttery, smoky, yeasty taste that is hard to find in other dishes.

 One serving of Irish Nachos contains many nutrients (3) such as fibers, vitamin A and C, calcium, carbohydrates, proteins, and potassium.
 So if you are on a diet, pay attention to how many calories in your Irish Nachos.

 As something of a coffeeholic and wine lover myself, it’s a delight to discover that, among the many delicious Irish dishes, there’s this one beverage that combines both.
 That’s right; Irish Coffee, also known as coffee cocktail, is definitely a must-try for wine and coffee lovers out there.